NoFap Premature Ejaculation: Can NoFap Help With PE?

 Here’s what to keep in mind about NoFap and premature ejaculation:

-NoFap is a movement created on Reddit to help men abstain from internet pornography and masturbation, but there’s not much evidence to back up its claims.
+NoFap is a movement created on Reddit to help men abstain from internet pornography and masturbation.
+But there’s not much evidence to back up its claims.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment or medication.